kolstr/thyroid-level-tracker/README.md

 - Click "Edit" next to any measurement to modify it
 - Click "Delete" to remove a measurement (with confirmation)

+### Sharing Your Data

+1. Click the "Share" button in the Measurement History section
+2. A shareable link containing all your data will be copied to your clipboard
+3. Send this link to anyone (e.g., your doctor) to let them view your data
+4. Recipients can view the data without it being saved to their device

 ## Technical Details